LidaSokha03/AUKTG/README.md

 ## Installation and Run
 1. Clone the repository
-# 1. Copy Git repository URL: on the GitHub page of this repository, click the green `<> Code` button > `📋` button to the right of the repository url.
+# 1. Copy Git repository URL: on the GitHub page of this repository, click the green `<> Code` button > copy button to the right of the repository url.

 # 2. Find a place where you want this project to live at.